 Cost of Past U.S. Wars and Military Campaigns

 It is difficult to overstate the economic cost of the Sept.
 11 attacks and subsequent War on Terror.
-The Department of Defense (DoD)’s requested budget for 2017 is just under $600 billion, but its request for 2010 — during the middle of the War on Terror — was $784 billion.
+The Department of Defense’s requested budget for 2017 was just under $600 billion, but its request for 2010 — during the middle of the War on Terror — was $784 billion.
 That amount is higher than defense spending under President Ronald Reagan during the feverish final years of the Cold War.

 According to a December 2014 report from the Congressional Research Service, Congress approved a total of $1.6 trillion for war operations since the Sept.
 11 terrorist attacks.
 The cost breakdown is as follows:

-War in Afghanistan: $686 billion (43 percent) for Operation Enduring Freedom (OEF) for Afghanistan and other counterterror operations received
+- War in Afghanistan: $686 billion (43 percent) for Operation Enduring Freedom for Afghanistan and other counterterror operations received

-War in Iraq: $815 billion (51 percent) for Operation Iraqi Freedom (OIF)/Operation New Dawn (OND)
+- War in Iraq: $815 billion (51 percent) for Operation Iraqi Freedom/Operation New Dawn

-Operation Noble Eagle (ONE): $27 billion (2 percent) for providing enhanced security at military bases
+- Operation Noble Eagle: $27 billion (2 percent) for providing enhanced security at military bases

 But to really grasp how expensive war is for the U.S., just look at what it costs to fund the average soldier.
-According to the Fiscal Year (FY) 2014 Defense Budget from the Center for Strategic and Budgetary Assessments (CSBA), the cost per single service member deployed to Afghanistan was $2.1 million.
+According to an analysis of the fiscal year 2014 defense budget from the Center for Strategic and Budgetary Assessments, the cost per single service member deployed to Afghanistan was $2.1 million.
 A report by Harvard University’s Kennedy School of Government calculated that the wars in Iraq and Afghanistan have cost every American household roughly $75,000 each.

 Cost of U.S. Defense Budget

-The FY 2017 budget asks for a total of $590.5 billion for the DoD, including $523.9 billion for the base discretionary budget, $7.8 billion in mandatory spending and $58.8 billion in supplemental funding for ongoing Overseas Contingency Operations (OCO), according to CSBA FY 2017 Budget Analysis.
+The fiscal year 2017 budget asked for a total of $590.5 billion for the Department of Defense, including $523.9 billion for the base discretionary budget, $7.8 billion in mandatory spending and $58.8 billion in supplemental funding for ongoing Overseas Contingency Operations, according to CSBA’s fiscal year 2017 budget analysis.

-The base budget request for procurement funding — which consists of acquiring goods and services for the country’s three military branches — is $102.5 billion, with the total defense budget adding up to $112.1 billion.
-The OCO account requests $9.5 billion for procurement.
+The base budget request for procurement funding — which consists of acquiring goods and services for the country’s three military branches — was $102.5 billion, with the total defense budget adding up to $112.1 billion.
+The OCO account requested $9.5 billion for procurement.
 Here’s the cost of procurement by military service branch:

 Research, Development, Test and Evaluation Funding

-According to the CSBA FY 2017 defense budget, $71.8 billion has been requested for research, development, test and evaluation (RDT&E).
+According to the CSBA’s analysis of the fiscal year 2017 defense budget, $71.8 billion was requested for research, development, test and evaluation.
 Here’s a closer look at the cost breakdown: